dexter0725/cpfinfobot/README.md

 - **RAG-backed answers** – GPT-4o mini answers are constrained to retrieved CPF sources served from a Chroma vector store.
 - **Optional evidence tools** – Users can add an evidence summary and export the response plus citations as a text file.
 - **About & Methodology pages** – Provide context, impact, and architecture notes for stakeholders.
+- **Safety guardrails** – Built-in prompt-injection detection and instruction-following policies prevent the bot from executing malicious directives.

 ## Project Structure
 ```